gvwilson/sensibleadventures/nardica/nardica.md

 "Auntie,
 we need to get outta here."

-Somehow they were through the doors and onto the street.
+Somehow they made it to the doors and out onto the street.
 "C'mon, let's get home,"
 Iffy said.
 Aunt Naggie nodded without speaking.